GoogleCloudPlatform/grpc-gcp-csharp/doc/gRPC-client-user-guide.md

 ### Generate grpc C# code for Google Cloud API

-Download source proto file from [googleapis](https://github.com/googleapis/googleapis)
+Download .proto file from [googleapis](https://github.com/googleapis/googleapis)

 ```sh
 $ git clone https://github.com/googleapis/googleapis.git
 ```

 Use protoc from Grpc.Tools to generate grpc client code based on the proto file we have just downloaded.
+You will need to specify not only the .proto file that you want to code-generate, but also the dependency proto libraries they share.
+For example, if foo.proto has dependency on bar.proto, you need to specify both foo.proto and bar.proto in the code generation command.

-In this example, we would need all .proto files under googleapis/google/firestore/v1beta1/
+In this example, we only need the .proto files under googleapis/google/firestore/v1beta1/

 ```sh
 # Setup environment variables.